 Because impostor-like feelings are so common, it's easy to dismiss them as just something that everyone goes through.
 I don't think it's enough to say "everybody goes through this, just believe in yourself, keep going and it will be OK".
 I think it's better to examine the ideas behind the impostor syndrome and how they affect your work, then think about whether there's a more effective way of approaching it.

-Although I present some ideas for dealing with impostor syndrome below, I want to make very clear that persistent feelings of unworthyness (or worthlessness) can be a sign of depression, and it would be deeply irresponsible to pretend that I have a solution to this other than seeking qualified help (speak to your doctor or your university counseling service).
+Although I present some ideas for dealing with impostor syndrome below, I want to make very clear that persistent feelings of unworthyness (or worthlessness) can be a sign of depression, and it would be deeply irresponsible to pretend that I have a solution to this other than seeking qualified help (speak to your doctor or your university counselling service).

 If you feel like you aren't good enough, how good do you think you should be?
 At a recent talk I gave in Sheffield, one student said that "to get a PhD means you are the world's leading expert in your topic."
 While that's a kind of almost true, in that nobody else knows your project like you do, if taken literally it's a near-impossible expectation to live up to.